jtfrey/ht-two-stage-gaussian/README.md

 The workflow described herein is made available as a git revision-controlled repository with its origin in the Github cloud.
 For each project on which you wish to work, it is recommended that you create a new copy of this directory hierarchy on Caviness or DARWIN.

+> **NOTE**:  Before proceeding, be sure you have entered your desired cluster workgroup using the `workgroup` command.

 First, choose a name for the directory, likely related to the project in question:  for the sake of example, let's say `STL-2`.
 I want to store this project in `${WORKDIR}/users/frey/solvation/STL-2`.
 The initial directory hierarchy is pulled from Github to populate that directory using the `git` command:

 ```